data-douser/codeql-sap-js/javascript/frameworks/ui5/src/UI5PathInjection/UI5PathInjection.md

 ### Check the script into the repository or use package managers

-Since the URL of the script may be pointing to a web server vulnerable to being hijacked, to increase the degree of control it may be a good idea to check a stable version of the script into the repository to be locally sourced from.
-If it is not an option, using a trusted package manager such as `npm` is also a good idea.
+Since the URL of the script may be pointing to a web server vulnerable to being hijacked, it may be a good idea to check a stable version of the script into the repository to increase the degree of control.
+If not possible, use a trusted package manager such as `npm`.

 ## Example